Stationarity with Occasionally Binding Constraints: Introduction

 The remainder of the paper is organised as follows. \secref{model} introduces the CKSVAR model and develops a canonical representation of the model, which is particularly amenable to our analysis.
-In \secref{stationarity}, we provide sufficient conditions for the CKSVAR to generate stationary, ergodic and weakly dependent time series.
-Those depend, in turn, on the stability of the deterministic part of the model, criteria for which are elaborated in \secref{stability}.
+In \secref{stationarity}, we provide sufficient conditions for the CKSVAR to generate stationary, ergodic and weakly dependent time series, and show that these conditions also deliver consistency and asymptotic normality of maximum likelihood estimators of the model parameters.
+Those sufficient conditions depend, in turn, on the stability of the deterministic part of the model, criteria for which are elaborated in \secref{stability}.

-\begin{notation*} $e_{m,i}$ denotes the $i$th column of an $m\times m$ identity matrix; when $m$ is clear from the context, we write this simply as $e_{i}$.
+\begin{notation*} $e_{m,i}$ denotes the $i$th column of an $m\times m$ identity matrix $I_{m}$; when $m$ is clear from the context, we write this simply as $e_{i}$.
 In a statement such as $f(a^{\pm},b^{\pm})=0$, the notation `$\pm$' signifies that both $f(a^{+},b^{+})=0$ and $f(a^{-},b^{-})=0$ hold; similarly, `$a^{\pm}\in A$' denotes that both $a^{+}$ and $a^{-}$ are elements of $A$.
 All limits are taken as $n\goesto\infty$ unless otherwise stated. $\inprob$ and $\wkc$ respectively denote convergence in probability and in distribution (weak convergence). $\smlnorm{\cdot}$ denotes the Euclidean norm on $\reals^{m}$; all matrix norms are induced by the corresponding vector norms.
 For $X$ a random vector and $p\geq1$, $\smlnorm X_{p}\defeq(\expect\smlnorm X^{p})^{1/p}$. \end{notation*}